Automation for Web Development: Streamline Your Workflow

 }

-Images are the #1 bloat source.
+Images are the main source of bloat.
 Automate resizing, format conversion, and compression so you never ship a 4K hero by accident.

 // scripts/images.js (sharp)